mdekauwe/GDAY/README.md

 8. Wang, Y-P. and Leuning R. (1998) A two-leaf model for canopy conductance, photosynthesis and portioning of available energy I: Model description and comparison with a multi-layered model. *Agricultural and Forest Meteorology*, 91, 89–111.
 9. Parton, W.J., Schimel, D.S., Cole, C.V., and Ojima, D.S.
 (1987) Analysis of factors controlling soil organic matter levels in Great Plains grasslands.
 Soil Sc.
 Soc.
 Am.
 J. 51: 1173–1179.
 10. Parton, W.J., Scurlock, J.M.O., Ojima, D.S., Gilmanov, T.G., Scholes, R.J., Schimel, D.S., Kirchner, T., Menaut, J.-C., Seastedt, T., Garcia Moya, E. Kamnalrut, A., and Kinyamario, J.I.
 (1993) Observations and modeling of biomass and soil or- ganic matter dynamics for the grassland biome worldwide.
 Global Biogeochem.
 Cycles, 7: 785–809.
+11. Duursma, RA and Kolari, P and Perämäki, M and Nikinmaa, E and Hari, P and Delzon, S and Loustau, D and Ilvesniemi, H and Pumpanen, J and Mäkelä, A. (2008) Predicting the decline in daily maximum transpiration rate of two pine stands during drought based on constant minimum leaf water potential and plant hydraulic conductance.
+Tree physiology, 28, 265-276.
-11. Duusma, R. A. and Medlyn, B. E. (2012) MAESPA: a model to study interactions between water limitation, environmental drivers and vegetation function at tree and stand levels, with an example application to [CO2] x drought interactions.
-Geoscientific Model Development, 5, 919--940.
+12. Duusma, R. A. and Medlyn, B. E. (2012) MAESPA: a model to study interactions between water limitation, environmental drivers and vegetation function at tree and stand levels, with an example application to [CO2] x drought interactions.
+Geoscientific Model Development, 5, 919-940.

 ## Contacts